 In these terms, Ink’s complicity in the murder of the idealized version of his wife reflects his wish to destroy his dependence on her, trading it for the subjugated relationship to the gang leader who promises to elevate him.
 The fantasy recasts the real life outcome of fighting with his wife over his intoxication with financial power; this time around he submits to an Other who demands the destruction of those he loves and, simultaneously, his need for them.
 His subsequent defense of his daughter — not shown in the clip, we only need say they escape to happiness after a showdown — superficially appears to herald a break with the shame-driven repudiation of dependence and a revival of his capacity for love.

 However, in embracing the role of ferocious protector of his dependent daughter, as protector he projects his dependency into her and omnipotently kills on her behalf.
 In this way his defence – projective identification — against the experience of dependency actually remains intact and his victory, while nominally destroying the destroyer, actually reflects a compromise with the destructive option.
 He does not achieve a full-blown negation of the narcissistic defence, but rather an aufhebung retaining some of its central features.
 With his wife out of the way he can experience dependence in projected form as a protector of his daughter, which also allows enactment of what the start of the clip shows, his attempt to retroactively protect himself as a child.
 The film offers a happy ending very different from what it intends.
-(In passing, it’s worth considering how much the many “father and child alone without mother” scenarios of popular entertainment bank on this dynamic.)
+(In passing, it’s worth considering how much the many “father and child alone without mother” scenarios of popular entertainment draw on this dynamic.)

 Narcissistic defenses vary greatly in their working over of agonizing lack and envy.
 Milder narcissistic solutions, involving transient disruption of awareness of painful object ties in favor of omnipotent fantasy, are ubiquitous.
 As examples we could point to such common maneuvers around frustration as lapsing into a satisfying daydreams about winning the lottery or basking in the love of benevolent parental divinities.
 But in extreme forms such transient, flexible narcissistic escapes are not sufficient.
 Instead of serving as an occasional thermostatic escape valve, narcissistic defense becomes a primary structure of the object relational field.
 The most extreme example would be someone who psychotically believes himself to be a god and so who is without need.
 Ink’s solution before the transformative finale is not so immediately omnipotent — he himself is shamed, depleted — but retains an orienting hope for omnipotence by accepting the control of an “incubus” who has everything and whose orders Ink must follow if he is to be elevated.